gardenof/dailyReps/src/DailyReps.md

 ## Reps

 ### Create a ...
-* New file with a date naming convention HYearMonthDay
-    * Ex: For Jan 7th, 2020 it would be H20200107
-* Model
+* Model in a new file
-* data record
+* -data record-
-* Two different new type
+* -Two different new type-
-* write a function that will create an instance of your record that you just created.
+* -write a function that will create an instance of your record that you just created.-
-* write a function that will edit part of your record.
+* -write a function that will edit part of your record.-

 ### Write the function out
 * function that does what fmap does for a list